nnam-droid12/Inop-learn/README.md

 - In the terminal cd into the root project directory, select an android emulator and run the command
 - flutter run -- this command will download all the dependencies needed for the project to work and the app should be live on your android emulator

-- Testers can use this test phone number to test the working feature of the app
+- Testers can use this test phone number or you can use your real phone number to test the working feature of the app
   - test phone number: +234 1234567891
   - test verification code: 123456
 </br>